booksaw/Gui-API/README.md

         // This is run if the player speaks in the chat
 		// If the event is run, use documentation to see more about ChatEvent class /*
-        Retrun true if the entered message is valid return false if the entetered message is invalid.
+        Return true if the entered message is valid return false if the entered message is invalid.
         */

 		return false;